 Clep and Portfolio/Life Experience Credit:

-Areas and Subjects:
+Concentrations and Subjects:

 Note: Psychology is listed twice as Psychology courses can be taken in completing a BS or BA degree.
 In most cases, students will take Psychology courses in fulfillment of the social and behavioral sciences, though Psych 261 is in fact a course that counts as fulfilling a Natural Science core class.
 Consult with your advisor to clarify your interests and relevant courses.